edgio-docs/edgio-docs/guides/caching.md

 })
 ```

 This will take the values of `language` and `currency` cookies from `cookie` request header and use them in the cache key.
-This would allow you to cache different content, depending on the language and currency in this example, on same routes.
+This would allow you to cache different content, depending on the language and currency in this example, for the same URL.

 Customizing caching keys is a very powerful tool to make your site faster.
 But at the same time it is easy to apply it too broadly leading to loss of performance due to lower cache hit ratio.
 The key to correctly using customization is to apply it judiciously and narrowly, for specific routes.

 ### Caching Responses for POST and similar requests

-By default Moovweb XDN only caches responses for `GET` and `HEAD` requests.
-It is not often that it makes sense to cache a response to `POST` and similar requests that are, from the point of view of HTTP semantics, supposed to change the state of the underlying entities.
-However, some query languages like GraphQL are implemented excluisively through `POST` requests with queries being sent through request body, and when such solutions are used it is often desireable to be able to cache responses to some of these requests (namely those do not mutate any state).
+By default, Moovweb XDN only caches responses for `GET` and `HEAD` requests.
+It rarely makes sense to cache  `POST`, `PUT`, `PATCH`, or `DELETE` requests.
+These methods, from the point of view of HTTP semantics, are supposed to change the state of the underlying entities.
+Some query languages, however, like GraphQL, are implemented exclusively through `POST` requests with queries being sent through request body.
+When such solutions are used it is often desirable to be able to cache responses to some of these requests (namely those do not mutate any state).

-To cache a response to a `POST`, a separate route must be created which, together with `cache` function will enable this behaviour:
+To cache a response to a `POST`, a separate route must be created which, together with `cache` function, will enable this behavior:

 ```js
 router.post('/api' ({ cache }) => {